 Bottom: Empty pods

-Broad beans on toast is a great favourite and takes at most ten minutes to put together; add five more if you know how to plant broad beans.
+On toast they are a great favourite and take at most ten minutes to put together; add five more if you know how to plant broad beans.

 Glycemic response to fava beans is warped because tests are done after the fruit is first podded and then popped out of its skin; most of the fibre is removed.